 So, with all these strong reasons for marketing and finance to want to work closely together, most companies should have it figured out by now, right?
 Unfortunately, our research shows that this simply isn’t the case.

-The worrying state of Marketing/Finance alignment &; what to do about it
+The worrying state of Marketing/Finance alignment and, what to do about it

 Across the board, only 14% of Marketing organizations in our study say that in their organization, Finance is seen as a trusted strategic partner to the Marketing organization.
 Even more troubling, 28% either have no relationship with Finance or speak only when forced to.